dtempx/syphonx/README.md

-SyphonX is the easiest way to extract data from any website without coding.

-# Get Started
+SyphonX is a tool that extracts data from HTML data, transforming it into JSON of any shape or size.
+It combines the power of CSS Selectors and jQuery, Regular Expressions, and Javascript into a declarative template format to elegantly solve the simplest to the most complex data extraction problems.

-## From the Command-Line
+# Try it now from the Command-Line
 Run the following from the command-line with Node.js v18 or higher...
 ```
 npx syphonx run $/examples/weather.yaml